com-pas/compas-architecture/README.md

 [![Slack](public/LFEnergy-slack.svg)](http://lfenergy.slack.com/)

-Providing architecture documentation around the CoMPAS project.\
+This site provides the architectural description of CoMPAS.
+It describes the [Functional Architecture](FUNCTIONAL_ARCHITECTURE.md), presenting the logical view and design decisions, as well as the [Technical Architecture](TECHNICAL_ARCHITECTURE.md), presenting the deployment view.
+It describes the [Technology Choices](TECHNOLOGY.md) made for the project together with the motivation.
-General information can be found [here](https://wiki.lfenergy.org/display/HOME/CoMPAS).
+General information about CoMPAS can be found [on the wiki at the LFE site](https://wiki.lfenergy.org/display/HOME/CoMPAS).

 ## Open Community Calls
 We hold an open community call on Monday every two weeks.
 The start time right now is: